shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Delete any old temporary directories created by the mod.
 [/list]

-HUD is missing when starting on day 2 -
+No changes are occurring.
+Loot isn't showing up in Morgan's apartment, Voice lines aren't randomized, etc.

 [list]
-[*]Open and close the inventory to fix this.
+[*]Ensure you currently don't have any other mods installed that are overwriting these changes.
+[*]Make sure you've started a new game and manually erased the old save files.
 [/list]

-Can't get out of Simulation labs -
+Game crashes on loading into level

 [list]
-[*]It's possible to get out of Sim Labs quickly by hopping on a small electrical box just outside the debriefing room, then scaling over the wall (https://i.imgur.com/9bA8ueU.jpg).
-[/list]

-(v0.1) Lift technopath is missing
-[list]
-[*](v0.1) If you selected the "Open Talos I (WIP)" option when randomizing, this moves the technopath down to the lobby so that you can kill it early.
-Unfortunately this means it also won't be available on the Arboretum level.
-[*]This should no longer occur on v0.2.
-[/list]

-Loot isn't showing up in Morgan's apartment, Voice lines aren't randomized, etc.
-[list]
 [*]Ensure you currently don't have any other mods installed that are overwriting these changes.
-If you want, you can manually merge the files by modifying data/ark/loottables.xml.
-Just make sure to keep the "RANDOMIZER_" loot tables at the end if you want to keep your loot.
+[*]Make sure you've started a new game and manually erased the old save files.
+[*]Try uninstalling the randomizer to see if the game still works normally.
+If not, you may have to redownload your game files.
+[*]Send me a copy of your last_used_settings.json and tell me which level caused the issue so I can reproduce it.
 [/list]

 Please report issues to [url=https://reddit.com/u/shape_in_the_glass]/u/Shape_in_the_Glass[/url]﻿ or [url=https://www.reddit.com/user/Tsundereployer/]/u/Tsundereployer[/url]﻿!